 Generally, you can’t get these lower local fares by booking through a third-party site or a travel agency.
 Your best bet is to use a booking site to find the airlines and flights that travel between the cities you need with the fewest connections and shortest travel times (unless, of course, you’re trying to earn more miles by booking a connecting flight).

 How do I book a lower fare on an airline's local website?

 Once you identify an itinerary that works for you, head directly to that airline’s local site.
-You may first land on the airline’s US webpage, since carriers direct you to a specific version of their site based on where you’re currently based.
-Once you navigate to the correct country version (for Air New Zealand, choose New Zealand, for example), you can search for the same flights that you pulled up in the booking tool.
+You may first land on the airline’s U.S. webpage, since carriers direct you to a specific version of their site based on where you’re currently based.
+Once you navigate to the correct country version (for Air New Zealand, choose New Zealand, for example), you can search for the same international flights that you pulled up in the booking tool.
 Some “locals” fares may exclude perks like checked bags and seat assignments, so keep that in mind when you’re comparing prices.

-The strategy above applies to national airlines and larger regional airlines, but for very small carriers, you may find the lowest fares by calling the carrier directly to book, or booking only a few days prior to departure.
+This strategy applies best to national airlines and larger regional airlines.
+But for very small carriers, you may find the lowest fares by calling the carrier directly to book or booking only a few days prior to departure.
 There’s no guarantee that there will still be a seat, but if your plans are flexible, it may pay to wait.

-Unfortunately, you can’t use the same local site strategy when booking award seats — you’ll generally only see these discounts for paid tickets.
-You may be able to pay far fewer miles by booking with another airline's frequent flyer program, of course, depending on redemption levels and if you have the miles to spare, but there aren’t any tricks like the one above to get you on your way for less.
+This depends on several factors, including the airline's partners, award pricing and if you have the miles to spare.
+But there aren’t any tricks like the one above to get you on your way for less.
 If the airfares are cheap, however, it may make sense to pay cash instead of redeeming miles, especially once you factor in high taxes and redemption fees.